poolup-devs/poolup_backend/README.md

 3. **Email is not a student email** -> "Not an .edu email address!"

 If the email is valid, the endpoint sends a verification email to the user.
+This endpoint can be called multiple times to resend the verification email.

 **params**
 email address